websurfin/websurfin.github.io/index.md

 ---
 layout: home
-title: Home
+title: Homepage
 ---

 Welcome to my portfolio website and beginnings of a blog!
 My name is Tommy.
-I am currently a Masters student in computer science at Dartmouth, where I have focused my education and research around the applications of machine learning to the cybersecurity space.
-The next step forward for me is to transition into industry and begin working on real-world problems rather than theory.
+I have recently completed my Master's in Computer Science at Dartmouth.
+I came here originally as a PhD student, and I worked in a high-paced and challenging research environment for just over two years, before the pandemic made me realize the value of the peace of mind provided by the stable income in industry.
+I finished my time at Dartmouth taking a variety of challenging courses in applied computation (rendering algorithms, concurrent algorithms, security/privacy of machine learning, etc.) in order to prepare me for a transition into industry where I could be prepared for work in most applied computing fields.
+I am excited to begin working on real-world problems again rather than theory.

-Take a look around, you can find more information about me in the `About` tab above, information about my projects in the `Projects` tab, contact information in the `Contact` tab as well as in the footer, and my blog posts listed further down on this page.
+Take a look around, you can find more information about me in the `About` tab above, information about my projects in the `Projects` tab, contact information in the `Contact` tab as well as in the footer, and my blog posts listed further down on this page (none yet, but a few are in the works!).

 <br />